 For Copycat Trader Joe’s Cauliflower Gnocchi you will need:

 - Steam cauliflower florets in microwave steamer until fork tender.

 - Place the cauliflower florets in a cheese cloth over a big bowl.
 If you don’t have a cheese cloth, you can use a clean dish towel, however, I prefer the cheese cloth because it’s much easier.

 To make the cauliflower gnocchi, first I steamed the cauliflower florets and placed them in a clean dish towel over a big bowl.
 You could also use a cheese cloth.
 I squeezed out as much water as possible and then added it to my food processor.
 DO NOT skip this step.
-It may seem tedious and a pain in the-you-know-what, but coming from someone who has skipped this step, you might as well throw out your cauliflower now.
+It may seem tedious, but coming from someone who has skipped this step, you’ll end up with a bowl full of mush.

 For some awesome cauliflower gnocchi recipes check out Pure Wow's post of 18 recipes you can make with cauliflower gnocchi!

 If you skimmed through all that mumbo jumbo to the bottom of this post (I don’t blame you) just know two things:

 1. These cauliflower gnocchi have about 28 net carbs per serving…that’s half the amount in classic potato gnocchi!